Tobel158/docs/docs/Concepts/glossary.md

 ## Bonding

-When a user delegates or bonds Luna to a validator.
+When a user delegates or bonds Luna to a validator to recieve staking rewards.
 Validators never have ownership of a delegator's Luna, even when bonded.
 Delegating, bonding, and staking generally refer to the same process.

-## Burning
+## Burn

 The destruction of coins.
 The Terra protocol burns Luna to mint Terra stablecoins and vice versa.
+Burned coins are destroyed.

 ## CHAI